Significant-Gravitas/Auto-GPT-Benchmarks/README.md

 # What is next?

+- [ ] Run the rest of the OpenAI Evals Especially the modelgraded ones
 - [ ] Build longer form tasks, (code fix backed by testing)
 - [ ] Explicitly note the common failure modes in the test harness and fix them.
 Most of these appear to be failure modes with the core AutoGPT project
 - [ ] Switch to a ubuntu container so it can do more things (git, bash, etc)